 However, that did not matter to Col Abiy because the Troika had already been ready and itching to go to war; therefore, Col Abiy immediately declared an all-out war on the people of Tigray by citing the “pretext” a “redline.”

 Again, Sergeant Bulcha cited the loss of only 32 Ethiopian soldiers in the fighting.
 Here, I am in no way diminishing the lives of 32 Ethiopian soldiers because even one loss of human life is one loss too many.

 Notwithstanding, Col Abiy has been galvanizing the Ethiopian public as though thousands of soldiers were bayoneted in a gruesome way.
-Col Abiy is so hateful and divisive that he steered the entire Ethiopian population, not just again the TPLF, but against all ordinary Tigrayans; Colonel Abiy has given all Ethiopians the green light to call every ordinary Tigrayan who is minding his own business “junta.”
-Colonel Abiy even justified the rapes of hundreds of Tigrayan women by saying, “our soldiers were bayoneted in a gruesome way, but the women were raped by men.”
-Of course, by the same men he sent off to Tigray to “keep law and order.”
-Col Abiy has never mentioned the 9,000 Ethiopian soldiers the TPLF released amid the war.
+Col Abiy is so hateful and divisive that he steered the entire Ethiopian population not just against the TPLF but also against all ordinary Tigrayans.
+Col. Abiy has given all Ethiopians the green light to call every ordinary Tigrayan minding his own business “junta.”
+Col. Abiy even justified the rapes of hundreds of Tigrayan women by saying, “Our soldiers were bayoneted in a gruesome way, but the women were raped by men.”
+Of course, by the same men he had dispatched to Tigray to “keep law and order.”
+Col Abiy has never mentioned the 9,000 Ethiopian soldiers the TPLF released amid the war

 Notwithstanding, the Troika’s plan to hide the active involvement of Isaias was dashed when the U.S. State Department exposed the lie.